yuehongzhang001/f5-tts-streaming-fastapi/README.md

 ## Purpose

 This project aims to address the lack of a streaming mode in F5-TTS's HTTP requests.
-It借鉴es the streaming approach from the socket_server in the F5-TTS project.
+It adopts the streaming approach from the socket_server in the F5-TTS project.
 However, it still requires waiting for the first chunk to be processed before audio can be returned, so the initial audio latency cannot be avoided (1-3 seconds).

 ## Prerequisites